freedomofpress/securedrop-docs/docs/admin/deployment/landing_page.rst

 URL and Location
 ----------------

-Ideally you would not use a separate subdomain, but would use a path at your top-level domain, e.g. organization.com/securedrop.
-This is because TLS does not encrypt the hostname, so a SecureDrop user whose connection is being monitored would be trivially discovered.
+Your *Landing Page* must be a path at your top-level domain, e.g. organization.com/securedrop, rather than a subdomain (e.g., securedrop.organization.com).
+This is because TLS does not encrypt the hostname, so a SecureDrop user whose connection is being monitored would be trivially discovered if you were to use a subdomain.

 If the *Landing Page* is deployed on the same domain as another site, you might consider having some specific configuration (such as the security